JEE Main Important Mathematics Formulas

-Law vs. Media and Journalism: Which is Better? - After completing Class 12, students face a dilemma regarding the undergraduate program to pursue.
-With so many available options, it is hard to choose one that suits them the best.
-Many students are found confused between selecting from Law or Media & Journalism.
-Both careers require writing, narrating, and researching skills.
+Law vs. Media and Journalism: Which is Better? - Graduating from 12th grade often leaves students facing a difficult decision: which undergraduate program to pursue?
+The sheer number of options can make it hard to choose the right fit.
+Many students find themselves torn between Law and Media & Journalism.
+Both careers require strong writing, storytelling, and research abilities.

 A career in law can be intellectually challenging, personally fulfilling and financially rewarding.
 The complexities of our legal system have created hundreds of legal career options that serve a variety of core and non-core legal functions.
 From lawyers, judges, and mediators to paralegals, secretaries, and consultants, the legal professional’s role is expanding and evolving to keep pace with the ever-changing legal system.
 One can go on to make a career in law if he/she possesses the skills listed below: